 There’s got to be something to “the spirit of the Mountain Goats” as guest Amanda Palmer described on an episode of I Only Listen To The Mountain Goats.
 Despite being a very popular artist in her own right, she opted to record her cover in a greenhouse, with a video camera balancing on a ladder.
 Just as there has to be a reason that Joseph and John recorded much of I Only Listen To The Mountain Goats from a mattress in a basement.
 It’s because good art doesn’t have limitations of surroundings.
 If you have an SM58 and Garageband, you are light years ahead of what John Darnielle was working with when he wrote All Hail West Texas.
 So don’t consider your means to limit your art.
 The finer things in recording are nothing more than Belgian chocolates and Italian race cars.

-The live show of I Only Listen To The Mountain Goats is taking place in Chicago on May 30.
-For more info, click here.
+The live show of I Only Listen To The Mountain Goats took place in Chicago on May 30, 2018.